-Choosing the Best Sample Manager
+Choosing the Best Sound Library Manager App

 It’s important to note that there isn’t one perfect app for everyone.
 There are dozens of features in these apps.
 Most are highly specialized for specific people.
 For example, sound designers may need to process their sounds with plug-ins.
 Sound librarians may require reading metadata from obscure file types, and embedding this text back into the file.
 Others may simply need a way to gather and audition all their sound clips.